caliburc/OL9_Automated_Deploy/README.md

 # OEL9 on VMware with cloud-init, Terraform, and Ansible Automation Platform
+!
+THIS README IS A WORK IN PROGRESS !

 This starter kit builds reusable Oracle Linux 9 VMs on VMware vSphere using Terraform modules, cloud-init via VMware GuestInfo, and Ansible as the orchestration entry point.